Iconic legend Tom Brady: Branding Lessons on Longevity and Success

 “The two biggest matrix[es] we judge our stars on are success and longevity, right?”
 Peyton Manning stated when questioned about a story comparing the two quarterbacks and their relative declines in play.
 The debate about who was the NFL’s best quarterback, perhaps of all time created global headlines.

 One of Brady’s chief rivals was arguably Peyton Manning, the then-38-year-old Quarterback for the Denver Broncos.
-Brady emailed Manning, ever confident that he would not only outlast Manning, but there was no competition.
+Brady emailed Manning, ever confident that he would not only outlast Manning, but therr was no competition.

 In 2021 age, appears again in the Super Bowl sports and NFL brand narrative.